Bad Credit Auto Loans

 Credit unions are typically more consumer-friendly than banks and will work with members (if you have a checking or savings account with one) to set up bad credit auto financing.
 And if you're not a member, signing up for a number of bundled services could help secure a bad credit auto loan as well.

 If you have a family member or significant other with good credit, and they're willing, they can sign on a bad credit auto loan to help secure a better interest rate.
-But remember, if you don't make your monthly payment it will hurt their credit as well as yours.
+But remember, if you don't make your monthly payment it may hurt their credit as well as yours.

 Some dealerships will offer bad credit auto loan rates for consumers who struggle to find financing elsewhere.
 This is a good place to handle a bad credit auto loan and purchasing (along with service and warranty) under one roof.